Azure-Samples/laravel-tasks/README.md

 ---
-services: app-service\web,app-service
+topic: Laravel sample for Azure App Service
+languages:
-platforms: php
+  - php
-author: cephalin
+products:
+  - Azure App Service
+  - Azure Web Apps
 ---

-# MEAN.js sample for Azure App Service
+# Laravel sample for Azure App Service

 This is a sample application that you can use to follow along with the tutorial at [Build a PHP and MySQL web app in Azure](https://docs.microsoft.com/azure/app-service-web/app-service-web-tutorial-php-mysql).